 Together, all these days are typically called BFCM (Black Friday Cyber Monday)-or just Black Month.

 Whether you plan to have offers all days or only on Black Friday and/or Cyber Monday, your strategy should cover the entire period.
-Find help putting together your plan below.
+You'll find help with creating your plan below.

 Permissions are the foundation of a successful Black Friday strategy